Permissions for time tracking

 Nicer would be to keep track of when the information was entered so you can filter "in" all the time-reports entered during last month even if they report time on some date before.
 Next issue would then be if you need to change some value that you already reported.
 Lots of interesting cases here.

 My vote would go on freeze-date as a good-enough-solution.

-Updated by Eric Davis about 14 years ago
+Updated by Eric Davis over 14 years ago

 Here's another idea.
 Freeze the time entries when they are billed and collect what to bill based on what entries haven't been billed yet.